evert-arias/easybtn.earias.me/docs/fundamentals.md

 ## Including the Library

-Include the library as shown below.
+Once the library has been installed, you may include it as shown below.

 ```cpp
 #include <EasyButton.h>